charliecm/alfred-hyperlink/readme.md

 ## Release Notes

+- **1.4** - Updated for Catalina.
+Fixed active tab not showing up first.
+Order of browser tabs now determined by which browser is in front.
 - **1.3** — Updated for High Sierra.
 Added ability to copy as a Markdown link.
 - **1.2** — Fixed copy script not working in Sierra.
 - **1.1** — Fixed hyperlink not being copied on select.